 We loved these Greek-Style Zucchini Noodles with Tomatoes, Olives, and Feta, all the flavors that make Greek Salad such a perfect summer dish!
-And these flavorful zucchini noodles are low-carb, gluten-free, meatless, and perfect for the South Beach Diet.
+And these flavorful zucchini noodles are low-carb, Keto, low-glycemic, gluten-free, meatless, and perfect for the South Beach Diet.
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 I've been infatuated with zucchini noodles for a few years now, and I used to make them with a simple julienne peeler before I discovered the Spiralizer.
 So I guess it's not too surprising that when I recently set out to make zucchini noodles with spicy peanut sauce with my niece Kara, as we talked about the idea I realized I had a very similar recipe already on the blog!
 But it turned out just fine in the end because that led to a brainstorming session that produced these Greek-Style Zucchini Noodles!